proger/uk4b/README.md

 ```

 2. Run your model on `./data/{gec-fluency,gec-only}/valid.src.txt` (or `.tok.txt`
    if you expect tokenized data).
-This should produce a corrected output.
+Your model should produce a corrected output.
-   Let's say, you saved to a file called `valid.tgt.txt`
+   Let's say, you saved your output to a file called `valid.tgt.txt`

-3. Run the evaluation script:
+3. Run the evaluation script on your output file:

 ```bash
 scripts/evaluate.py valid.tgt.txt --m2 ./data/gec-only/valid.m2